Lusito/tsx-dom/packages/tsx-dom-types/README.md

 ## License

-tsx-dom has been released under the [MIT](https://github.com/Lusito/tsx-dom/blob/master/LICENSE) license, meaning you can use it free of charge, without strings attached in commercial and non-commercial projects.
+tsx-dom-types has been released under the [MIT](https://github.com/Lusito/tsx-dom/blob/master/LICENSE) license, meaning you can use it free of charge, without strings attached in commercial and non-commercial projects.
 Credits are appreciated but not mandatory.